Employees with a great work ethic are worth their weight in gold.

 2020 was up there with the greatest crises in HR history.
 Amidst the challenges, though, there’s been something positive—we learned a lot about the drive and resilience of our employees.
 The ones who kept produced great work rather than excuses, no matter the challenges they faced—and even when their organizations moved remote-first.

 We often talk about hiring “top talent”, but have you ever considered that it’s the people who show up every day and reliably get things done that are the real drivers of business success?
-That’s why we thought it was worth taking just a moment to celebrate and give a little definition to a humble and often overlooked quality: work ethic.
+This ability to get things done predictably and consistently is ultimately what companies filter for (alongside a bunch of other traits; have a look at this interview guide for Google EMs to see how robust these expectations can be) — but that’s why we thought it was worth taking just a moment to celebrate and give a little definition to a humble and often overlooked quality: work ethic.

 Whoever said “90% of success is showing up,” had a point.
 Employee tardiness takes a toll on productivity; it costs the U.S. economy billions annually, according to SHRM.
 But consistent lateness also signals a lack of commitment, which can be a killer for workplace morale.
 Even among the chronically late, though, tardiness doesn’t always mean laziness—some people just perceive time differently, according to research from San Diego State University.
 (To make life easier for everyone, it’s good HR practice to set out a timekeeping policy outlining your expectations of employees, while enabling punctuality with thoughtful scheduling and regular shift reminders.)